What we can publish on the Charity Register

 - Whether the charity is a Basic Religious Charity.
 If it is, it will be exempt from some obligations set out in the ACNC Act.

-- Charts of a charity's income and expenses also appear under the Overview tab of its Register page.
+- Charts of a charity's income and expenses also appear under the Profile tab of its Register page.
 These graphs are based on information supplied in the charity's most recent Annual Information Statement.

 - The graphs are a different way of looking at financial information that has long been available on the Charity Register.
 For more on the financial information featured on the register, refer to the section below or our Understanding financial information on the Charity Register page.

-The information contained under the Financials & Documents tab on a charity's Register page focuses on its reporting - both financial and general.
+The information contained under the Financials and Documents tab on a charity's Register page focuses on its reporting - both financial and general.
 Information here includes:

 Annual Information Statement